 gives information about the sites and the PGA recorded.

-Some examples of strong ground motion recorded
+Some examples of strong ground motion recorded during

-and around the Athens metropolitan area are showed in the figure.
+the Athens metropolitan area are showed in the figure.

 The star represents the epicenter of the mainshock and the different

 symbols indicate PGA values registered at those locations.

 summarizes the PGA (g), PGV (cm/s) and PGD (cm) values calculated

 from the NOAIG strong motion instruments.
 Follow the number-links

 to view the respective graph.

 Analysis of the accelerographs showed that

 the corresponding response